All posts by DerekB

 • The angle of the windscreen is too “raked”, at 50° from vertical, wheras it should actually be 44.7° from vertical

-• The plan-view shows the fuselage bulging outwards between stations 1 and 6, but in reality the fuselage width is constant between these stations
+• The plan-view shows the fuselage bulging outwards between stations 27 and 106, but in reality the fuselage width is constant between these stations

 • The antenna mast is drawn 8″ too far forward

-• The walk-ways on the wing centre-section are shown as panel lines, but this is incorrect.
+• The walk-ways on the wing centre-section are shown as panel lines, but this is incorrect

-• The propeller is listed as a “3 bladed controllable speed metal propeller” but the propeller is in fact “controllable pitch” for “constant speed” operation.
+• The propeller is listed as a “3 bladed controllable speed metal propeller” but the propeller is in fact “controllable pitch” for constant speed operation

 Drawing by: Zbigniew Luranc